isomorphisms/model.theory/README.md

-The book _Fundamentals of Model Theory_ by William Weiss and Cherie D'Mello is available [here](http://www.math.toronto.edu/weiss/model_theory.html).
+# _Fundamentals of Model Theory_ by William Weiss and Cherie D'Mello

+## editable online copy

-> I am putting it on GitHub, in accordance with the authors’ copyright requests, so that individuals can improve it in a central location. —@isomorphisms
+William de Weiss has given me permission by email (as well as in the copyright requests made [here](http://www.math.toronto.edu/weiss/model_theory.html)) to post a copy on GitHub, so that individuals can improve it in a central location. —@isomorphisms

 Below is the Introduction from the book.